-Data recovery in the context of this standard refers to:
+Data recovery in the context of this Standard refers to:

-- Logical data recovery: Addresses issues like file corruption, formatting, and accidental deletion. - Physical data recovery: Involves repairing hardware issues like damaged drives or broken components.
+- Logical data recovery: addresses issues like file corruption, formatting, and accidental deletion. - Physical data recovery: involves repairing hardware issues like damaged drives or broken components.

-Remote data recovery: Process of recovering data from a location and device remotely.
+Remote data recovery: the process of recovering data from a location and device remotely.

 The following list is not exhaustive.
-Organisations should identify what actions are appropriate to implement the standard based on their current maturity level.
-However, the following actions follow good-practice guidelines
+Organisations should identify which actions are appropriate to implement the Standard based on their current maturity level.
+However, the following actions follow good-practice guidelines:

-- Organisations undertake an asset classification exercise to identify its business critical and sensitive systems.
-This could be incorporated into a business impact analysis assessment. - Data retention requirements are identified and agreed. - Recovery point and recovery time objectives are defined. - Organisations assess and choose data recovery methods appropriate for their situation. - A data recovery policy is developed. - Staff training is developed and delivered. - Data recovery procedures are testing based on likely scenarios including loss of location/sites.
+- Organisations undertake an asset classification exercise to identify their business-critical and sensitive systems.
+This could be incorporated into a business impact analysis assessment. - Data retention requirements are identified and agreed on. - Recovery point and recovery time objectives are defined. - Organisations assess and choose data recovery methods appropriate for their situation. - A data recovery policy is developed. - Staff training is developed and delivered. - Data recovery procedures are tested based on likely scenarios including loss of location/sites.

-- An up-to-date understanding of critical business and public-facing systems and roles.
+An up-to-date understanding of critical business and public-facing systems and roles.

 - Executive management buy-in and commitment to business continuity and disaster recovery.

 - Data backup and recovery requirements based on a business continuity objective, including:

-- Budget / cost,
+- Budget and cost

-- resourcing requirements,
+- resourcing requirements

-- backup schedule,
+- backup schedule

-- recovery time,
+- recovery time

-- security backup requirements,
+- security backup requirements

-- and the resilience of the overall recovery solution are defined. - Procurement process provides appropriate assurance that vendors are aware of an organisation's data recovery requirements and can meet them.
+- and the resilience of the overall recovery solution are defined.

+- Procurement process provides appropriate assurance that vendors are aware of an organisation's data recovery requirements and can meet them.